2- and 3-Dissections of Second-, Sixth-, and Eighth-Order Mock Theta Functions: Abstract

 \section{Abstract}

-In this paper, we develop a unified method for obtaining and proving $m$-dissections of mock theta functions.
-Our approach builds upon a transformation formula for Appell--Lerch sums due to Hickerson and Mortenson, which allows these sums to be expressed as linear combinations of Appell--Lerch sums together with suitable theta products.
-By systematically exploiting this representation, and through extensive symbolic computations carried out in \texttt{Maple}, we derive explicit dissection identities in a direct and effective manner.
-We focus exclusively on the cases of $2$- and $3$-dissections.
+In this paper, we develop a systematic method for obtaining and proving $m$-dissections of mock theta functions.
+In 2014, Hickerson and Mortenson showed how to derive and prove identities for Ramanujan's mock theta functions and Hecke-type indefinite theta series using Appell--Lerch sums.
+We build on their transformation formula method, combining it with symbolic computations and algorithms for the theory of modular functions.
+We focus exclusively on the cases of 2- and 3-dissections.